-On the Importance of LGBTQ History and Why We Celebrate
+On the Importance of LGBTQIA+ History and Why We Celebrate

-Why it's crucial to teach queer history not only during LGBTQ History Month, but the rest of the year, too.
+Why it's crucial to teach queer history not only during LGBTQIA+ History Month, but the rest of the year, too.

 On June 26, 2015, a warm sunny day in Washington, D.C., history turned a new corner in the United States.
 I, along with other interns in the organization where I worked, burst out the front door, released early from work, to herald the news that the landmark case Obergefell v.
 Hodges had been decided and legal gay marriage was now the law of the land.